Jscherbe/frontend/docs-src/content/sass/core/layout/index.md

-For a given property for every breakpoint in a given container creates a css calc value that will match the containers side margin The margin is created via empty space when the container hits the max-width If passing inlude padding it would be the containers side (x) + the padding.
-This accounts for the containers max-width to give an absoute value
+For a given property for every breakpoint in a given container creates a css calc value that will match the containers side margin The margin is created via empty space when the container hits the max-width If passing include padding it would be the containers side (x) + the padding.
+This accounts for the containers max-width to give an absolute value